tjohns/zf/README.txt

 Welcome to Zend Framework 1.7.3!
-This is the second maintenance release in the Zend Framework 1.7 series.
+This is a bug fix/maintenance release in the Zend Framework 1.7 series.
 This release maintains backwards compatibility with all Zend Framework 1.x releases.